Parthmk85/Parthmk85/README.md

 - 👋 Hi, I’m @Parthmk85
-- 👀 I’m interested in coding
+- 👀 I’m interested in kidding
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently learning valorant
-- 💞️ I’m looking to collaborate on valorant
+- 💞️ I’m looking to collaborate on cs go
-- 📫 How to reach me follow me
+- 📫 How to reach me follow me on instagram
-- 😄 Pronouns: ...
+- 😄 Pronouns: ****
-- ⚡ Fun fact: i am pro in Coding
+- ⚡ Fun fact: i am radiant in valorant

 <!---
 Parthmk85/Parthus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.